pokusio/le-defi/the-broken-list/democracy-earth/README.md

 And let me give you a real quote, from De Gaulle :

 >
-> Des chercehrus qui cherchent, on en trouve, des chercehrus qui trouvent, on en cherche.
+> Des chercheurs qui cherchent, on en trouve, des chercheurs qui trouvent, on en cherche.
 >

 Regards.